datagrok-ai/public/help/compute/scripting.md

 | input       | Input parameter                    |
 | output      | Output parameter                   |
 | environment | Environment name                   |

+Also it is possible to add custom parameter using "meta." prefix.

 ### Supported languages